sidoody/gpt-5.2-reasoning-ablation/README.md

 **Cross-model comparison.** This study is GPT-5.2 only.
 Extending the same pipeline to Claude and Gemini with identical grading would show whether the reasoning-effort tradeoff is model-specific or general.

 **Benchmark skew.** MedCaseReasoning is built from published case reports and is heavily skewed toward complex, rare-disease presentations.
 Accuracy numbers here are likely lower than what you'd see on routine clinical questions.

+**Analyze the reasoning alignment scores** The grading pipeline already captures a 0-4 reasoning quality score alongside diagnosis correctness, but this version of the study only reports the binary diagnosis outcome.

 ---